1. When are property tax notices mailed?

 Failure of an intermediary such as a bank, Canada Post, a lawyer or notary to remit a payment or a grant application on behalf of an owner is a private matter for resolution between the parties involved and is outside the Tax Collector's authority and responsibility.

-If property taxes are not paid by the end of the year, the outstanding balance will accrue interest at a rate set three times a year by the Province.
+If property taxes are not paid by the end of the year, the outstanding balance will accrue interest at a rate set four times a year by the Province.

 If taxes remain unpaid at the end of three years, the property is publicly auctioned at Tax Sale to recover the taxes owing.